Anarkali: Fictional portrayals

 In the 2013 Ekta Kapoor's television series Jodha Akbar, she was portrayed by Heena Parmar while Saniya Touqeer played young Anarkali.
 A daily soap titled "Dastan-e-Mohabbat...Salim Anarkali" in which Prince Salim is played by Shaheer Sheikh and his beloved Anarkali by Sonarika Bhadoria, was aired on Colors TV.

+In 2022 TAJ, a webseries, started.
+Following the first season 'Anarkali' played a prominent role in the first half of the series.